Alderney: Alderney Stones

-In April 2011, sculptor Andy Goldsworthy completed a project called "Alderney Stones", commenced in 2008, in which 11 large dried-earth spheres were placed at different sites on the island.
+In April 2011, sculptor Andy Goldsworthy completed a project called Alderney Stones, commenced in 2008, in which 11 large dried-earth spheres were placed at different sites on the island.
 The intention is that each stone will gradually erode, at different speeds depending on the location, and in some cases revealing objects buried inside.
+Materials included clay, earth, chain, old work gloves, bricks, hawser, wheat, wire, blackberries, poppy seeds and tools.
 Goldsworthy has stated that he selected Alderney as "It seems to have a strong sense of layered past and a wide variety of locations in a small area."

 Education

-The sole school building is the St. Anne’s School in Newton.
+The sole school building is the St. Anne's School in Newtown.
 It serves ages 4–16.

 Previously there was a school called Ormer House Preparatory School which closed in December 2013.

 Transport

 Alderney is served by Alderney Airport.
 There are several flights each day from Southampton and Guernsey, with links to many parts of the United Kingdom and Europe.
 Aurigny serves the island with Dornier 228s.

 Boats sail regularly between the island and France, and to the other Channel Islands.
 Manche Iles Express operates a high-speed passenger ferry in summer to Diélette in the commune of Flamanville, Manche in France, and to St Peter Port, Guernsey.
 Two boats offer seasonal service to Guernsey.
 A 12-passenger boat operates services to Cherbourg Harbour, Sark and St Peter Port.
 Alderney is 72.5 mi from St Malo and 70.3 mi from Poole.

 There are boat trips, water-taxi services and water and fuel access to visiting yacht crews.
 The busiest time is during the peak months of June, July and August as nearly 30,000 yacht crew members visit this harbour every year.

 Because of the island's size, vehicular transport is often unnecessary, although taxis, cars and bicycles are used.
-The Alderney Railway is the only remaining railway in the Channel Islands giving a timetabled public service, with scheduled trains to the lighthouse during the summer and special occasions such as Easter and Christmas.
+The Alderney Railway is the only remaining railway in the Channel Islands; it gives a timetabled public service, with scheduled trains to the lighthouse during the summer and special occasions such as Easter and Christmas.
 There is an occasional bus service around the island.

-Alderney allows people to ride motorbikes and mopeds without helmets and drive cars without seatbelts, but it is compulsory for under 18s to wear helmets.
+Alderney allows people to ride motorbikes and mopeds without helmets and drive cars without seatbelts, but it is compulsory for those under 18 to wear helmets.
 The international vehicle registration code is GBA.

 As in the rest of the Bailiwick of Guernsey, mopeds and motorbikes with an engine of 50cc or less can be driven from the age of 14 with a provisional licence.